George Ter-Stepanian: Suspension pressure acting against filtration

 Ter-Stepanian is one of the founders of the study of landslides, and the originator of the theories of the depth creep of slopes, the structural composition of the post-ice-age clay and the Suspension Pressure Acting Against Filtration.
 He made major contributions to the fields of the engineering geology, soil mechanics and geomechanics, as well as to the introduction standardization and translation, of the scientific terminology.
 He also made a number of important discoveries in the fields of geology, rheology, geodesy, molecular physics and applied mathematics.
 Despite his substantial contributions to various geotechnical topics, he is best known in the West for his works on the creep and rheology of slopes and on the gravitational deformation of mountain slopes.

 Soil mechanics

-In the field of soil mechanics, Ter-Stepanian observed, as early as in 1930s, the phenomenon of the jump-like reorganization in the soil structure along faults.
+In the field of soil mechanics, Ter-Stepanian observed, as early as the 1930s, the phenomenon of the jump-like reorganization in the soil structure along faults.
 He was the first to establish the metastability of the structure of high-sensitivity late-glacial marine clays and to develop methods of studying them, which proved to be of a great economic importance.